myroyalgold/Bike_Share/README.md

 # Cyclistic Bike_Share Analysis

-# Tool Used:PowerBI

-### Problem Statement: How does a bike-share navigate speedy success?
-- Disribution by member types.
-- Bike type used by different riders.
-- Total Rides by Rider Type.
-- Total Rides  by Bike Type.
-- Rider distribution by Month and Rider Type
-- Rider distribution by Weekday and Rider Type
-- Rider distribution by start time and Rider Type.
-- Total Number of rides.
-- Total rides by bike type and Rider type.

 ### Introduction
 I'm tasked with analyzing a public dataset for Cyclistic, an imaginary bike-share company located in Chicago.
 Throughout this case study, I'll utilize the PowerBI  for data analysis and visualization.